-Frames social status differences within the context of social structure and culture.
-Examines how inequalities and privilege play out through social status and are reinforced through both culture and social structure.
-Includes statuses such as: race, gender, ethnicity, sexual orientation, age, etc. Includes concepts such as: privilege, social stratification, cultural bias, institutional inequality, and social construction.
+Explores social status differences within the context of social structure and culture.
+Explains how inequalities and privilege play out through social status and are reinforced through both culture and social structure.
+Includes statuses such as: race, gender, ethnicity, sexual orientation, and age.
+Includes concepts such as: privilege, social stratification, cultural bias, institutional inequality, and social construction.
 Prerequisites: MTH 20 or equivalent placement test scores.
 Prerequisite/concurrent: WR 121.
 Audit available.

 - Apply sociological perspectives and use their sociological imagination in analyzing the causes and consequences of social inequality and evaluating social actions and policies as they reproduce privilege and institutional discrimination.